Cancel anytime

 Average Trading Volume

-GBIL's average trading volume is moderate, which can impact ease of entry and exit.
+GBIL's average trading volume is moderate, reflecting its AUM and investor interest.

 Bid-Ask Spread